planetfederal/workshops/workshops/geoserver/slides/slides.rst

 ========

 * 2.5D display (features with height)
-* Formala for determining height of features saved in data directory
+* Formula for determining height of features saved in data directory

 Presenter notes
 ---------------